elidek-themis/themis-llm/README.md

 ### Installation
-Use `make environment` in order to reproduce the environment. \
+Use `make install` in order to reproduce the environment. \
-We suggest to create and activate a fresh conda environment beforehand (`python==3.12`). \
-If you prefer poetry as your environment manager, libraries will be installed in `themis-llm/.venv`.
+Alternatively, use `make install-dev` in order to install in development mode.

 ### LM Evaluation Harness
 The backbone of the experiments is based on `lm-eval-harness`. \